NASCAR STREET CLOSURES

 Our director, Maria Rivera, with one of the program's first cohorts of students.

-Since its start, Mentorship & Workforce Development has expanded from one program to eleven and is still growing, serving students from elementary school to post-graduates.
+Since its start, Mentorship & Workforce Development has expanded from one program to thirteen and is still growing, serving students from elementary school to post-graduates.
 By design, students are not required to be top academic performers in order to be accepted.
 We provide stipends for transportations and materials with the goal of helping remove barriers that may impede success.
 Our programs also provide mental health and wellness components.

 Testimonials